hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 Saves their DID for a pairwise connection in a secured Wallet, so that it can be used to verify transaction.
+Updates DID associated verkey in case DID already exists in the Wallet.

 * `wh`: Handle (Number) - wallet handle (created by openWallet)
 * `identity`: Json - Identity information as json.
 Example: